yetulaxman/rstudio-openshift/README.md

 - [Rstudio for DAKI project](#Rstudio-for-DAKI-project)
 - [Rstudio for training environment](#Rstudio-for-training-environment)

 Once rstudio image is compatible for deploying in openshift environment, you can then use it to deploy in notebooks environment.
-One way to check it whether your custom image is compatible with openshift environment is to deploy the image in Rahti container cloud at CSC.
+One way to check whether your custom image is compatible with openshift environment is to deploy the image in Rahti container cloud at CSC.
 Please follow the instructions for [deploying a pre-made rstudio image onto notebooks environment](#Deployment-of-rstudio-images-onto-notebooks-environment)

 # Rstudio for DAKI project